aaronjau101/aaronjau101.github.io/README.md

 My portfolio code and projects can be used as desired.

-Here's a [Free Public License](https://aaronjau101.github.io/) if needed.
+Here's a [License](https://aaronjau101.github.io/LICENSE) if needed.

 ## Credit